matherique/identity-server/README.md

 # Identity Server

-A simple version of Identity Server 4 in Go
+A mini identity server

-## Example
+## How it works

-Service 1 -> Service 2

 ```
 Service A                                             IS